Fit as a Mama Bear

 The glute bridge is a basic glute exercise that you'll need to master in order to reap the benefits of its variations.

-1. Begin in the starting position by lying on your back, bend your knees and bring your heels close to your bum.
+1. Begin in the starting position by lying on your back, bending your knees and bringing your heels close to your bum.
 Feet shoulder width apart roughly.

-3. Pause at the top for maximum glute squeeze before releasing the tension and bring the hips back to the starting position.
+3. Pause at the top for maximum glute squeeze before releasing the tension and bringing the hips back to the starting position.

 Perform anywhere from 8-25 repetitions.